Source set module

 By default, all the variables that were specified in the rules have to

-.
+be present in conf_data.
 However, in some cases the convention is

-configuration symbols are absent in conf_data
+that false configuration symbols are absent in conf_data; this is

 the case for example when the configuration was loaded from a Kconfig

 file.
-In that case you can specify the strict: false
+In that case you can specify the strict: false keyword

 argument, which will treat absent variables as false.